Rolgim/Historia/README.md

 The application code does not need to be modified.

-For a direct Git contribution, copy `examples/event.example.json`, rename it using a unique identifier, and place the file in `data/events/`.
-Then run the validation.
+For a direct Git contribution, copy `examples/event.example.json`, rename it `YEAR-slug.json`, fill in the year (between -2000 and 2000), coordinates, `religion`/`territory`/`language`/`ethnicity`/`desc`, add it to `data/events/manifest.json`, then run the validation.

-**## License / sources**
+## License / sources

 To be completed according to the project's editorial choices.

-**## Automated contribution workflow**
+## Automated contribution workflow

 A contributor can propose an event via **Issues → Add a historical event**.

-A GitHub Action automatically converts the form into a JSON file, runs the validation, and opens a Pull Request.
+A GitHub Action automatically converts the form into a JSON file, updates `data/events/manifest.json`, runs the validation (including the entity check above), and opens a Pull Request.

 See `docs/WORKFLOW_GITHUB.md`.